Digital-Naturalism-Laboratories/Mothbox/docs/index.md

 See the [full specifications of what it can do here.](https://digital-naturalism-laboratories.github.io/Mothbox/docs/about/specs/)
-Watch a [video presentation of our talk at the Smithsonian all about the Mothbox and its design.](https://www.youtube.com/watch?v=lZhh7ecnAgk)
+Watch a [video presentation of our talk at the Smithsonian all about the Mothbox and its design.](https://www.youtube.com/watch?v=lZhh7ecnAgk) or [read a scientific paper](besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210x.70327) about using a Mothbox!

 ![PXL_20240720_054408351 MP-EDIT](https://github.com/user-attachments/assets/cf7da6c8-2a7d-40a8-8872-6f9987c43082)